AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 ## Prerequisites

 * A software license which includes event forwarding.
 Event forwarding is a paid feature of Data Collection.
-Please contact your Customer Support Manager (CSM) for more details.
+Please contact your Adobe Account Manager for more details.
 * Event forwarding enabled in your Experience Cloud organization.
 * User permission for event forwarding.
 (In [Admin Console](https://adminconsole.adobe.com/), under the Adobe Experience Platform Launch product, permission items for[!UICONTROL Platforms] > [!UICONTROL Edge] and all [!UICONTROL Property Rights]).
 Once granted you should see [!UICONTROL Event Forwarding] in the left navigation of the Data Collection interface:
     ![Event Forwarding properties](assets/event-forwarding-menu.png)